 In short: there's nothing to twist, the real best seat on a plane is obviously the one that allows you to spend the trip as pleasantly (in other words, as comfortably) as possible ...

 Well...
-The most essential thing is to ensure there is a pilot on the plane!
+The important thing is that there's a pilot on the plane!

-UPDATE # 1 → July 2013: it finally happened to me, to taste something other than the relative comfort of economy class: in exchange for extra miles, I was able to travel in business class, on an Emirates flight,between Dubai and Paris! ! !
+UPDATE # 1 → July 2013: it finally happened to me, to taste something other than the relative comfort of economy class: in exchange for extra miles, I was able to travel in business class, on an Emirates flight,between Dubai and Paris!!!
 The big foot.
-I'll tell you maybe that one day ...
+Maybe I'll tell you about it someday...

-UPDATE # 2 → July 2016 : it ended up happening to me too, to graciously benefit, without asking for anything or trying anything special, from an upgrade in business, on a Qatar Airways flight, between Doha and Jakarta ! !
+UPDATE # 2 → July 2016: it ended up happening to me too, to graciously benefit, without asking for anything or trying anything special, from a business upgrade on a Qatar Airways flight, between Doha and Jakarta!!!!
 Even more pleasant, since it was really a surprise...
 Happiness in the air.
 I tell it here → How to get a flight upgrade for free.

-UPDATE # 3 → July 2018 : I have again managed to get an upgrade at Qatar Airways, on the Doha-Jakarta section ! !
+UPDATE # 3 → July 2018: I have once again managed to get an upgrade with Qatar Airways on the Doha-Jakarta leg!!!
 This time, as I had just acquired the higher status in the frequent flyer programme, I was able to present myself for boarding in the priority VIP queue...
-And while I hadn't even asked for the upgrade yet, the young woman at the ticket office did so immediately when she saw me handing out my boarding-pass.
+And while I hadn't even asked for the upgrade yet, the young woman at the ticket office did it immediately when she saw me handing out my boarding-pass.
 She changed my eco class ticket back to business!
-Yess ! !
+Yess!!!